CHŌ ZETSURIN JIN BERABŌ MAN

 The original arcade game was released by Namco in 1988 (picture on the left).

-The PC Engine conversion tested here is fairly close to
+The PC Engine conversion tested here is quite faithful to

 the original game.
-Controls are different, the arcade game has three
+Controls are different though and the arcade game had three

-for attacks and jumps.
-The PC Engine version uses a system
+for attacks and jumps, whereas the PC Engine version uses a system

-where the button needs to be hold down to increase the range of
+where action buttons need to be hold down to increase the range of

-the attack.
-Stage layout are also slightly different - for instance
+the attacks.
+The stage layout is also slightly different - for instance

 the wooden house from the third stage was omitted and the arcade game